 CAUTION: Apply these products to birch and oak trees only after flowering in the spring to reduce pesticide exposure to bees.
 Do not apply systemic pesticides to the soil when bee attractive flowers are planted next to trees.

-Non-systemic control of borers is difficult.
+Non-systemic control of borers is difficult because precise timing and coverage is necessary.
 Pesticide is effective if applied to the infested tree when the adult beetles are first active in early June.

 Spray pesticide on the trunk and branches where the eggs are being laid.
 When the larvae hatch from the eggs, they will come in contact with the pesticide as they burrow through the bark.